Why Do Startups Fail In Nigeria?

 All these disrupt the growth and success of startups, thereby shrinking their growth and making them make excess cuts from their profits, reducing their profit margins and making them fail at the very end

-1- Nigerian Government officials should encourage the sprouting of small business by reducing taxes they pay to enable them to survive the fragile starting phase.
+1- Nigerian Government officials should encourage the sprouting of small businesses by reducing taxes they pay to enable them to survive the fragile starting phase.

 2- Nigerian Government officials should regulate the people they put out as a task force to curb illegal taxes they make business and startup owners pay.